Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Guarantee of Recovery Under Unbounded Random Noise

+For general cases when $\mu\neq 0$ and $\sigma>0$, similar to the analysis in Remark \ref{condition of M}, the Welch bound in \eqref{bound mu 1} can be incorporated into \eqref{new require for C} given that $\bPhi$ is designed to achieve the minimal mutual coherence \cite{str2003Grass,Herman2009High,elad_CS}.
+For fixed $N$, we aim to analyze the performance guarantee by approaching $M$ to $N$.
+We divide the discussions into two cases when (i) $C_{\text{min}}$ varies with $M$ and (ii) $C_{\text{min}}$ is fixed with $M$: \begin{itemize} \item If $C_{\text{min}}$ varies with $M$ such that $1- 2\sigma(\sqrt{M}+\sqrt{d}+t)/C_{\text{min}}$ is lower bounded by some positive constant $\rho$,\footnote{In practice, one can adjust the power of the sparse signal, i.e., $C_{\text{min}}$, to achieve the requirement $1- 2\sigma(\sqrt{M}+\sqrt{d}+t)/C_{\text{min}} > \rho$.} the successful recovery for SOMPS can be guaranteed with a high probability of $1-\exp(-t^2)$ if the number of measurements satisfies the following,

+The condition in \eqref{require M SOMPS} reveals the required number of measurements in terms of $N$, the sparsity level $L$, and the noise level involved in the constant $\rho$.
+It is consistent with the result in \eqref{bounded for M} for the bounded noise case. \item If $C_{\text{min}}$ is fixed, we incorporate the Welch bound in \eqref{bound mu 1} into the condition in \eqref{condition for mu}, leading to

+Because both the numerator and denominator are increasing with $M,$ it is difficult to determine if the right-hand-side of \eqref{Cmin M} is increasing with respect to $M$.
+Taking the first order derivative of $h(M)$ in \eqref{Cmin M} reveals that $\frac{dh(M)}{d M} < 0$.
+Thus, $h(M)$ is a decreasing function of $M$.
+In other words, increasing the number of measurements $M$ is advantageous in this case. \end{itemize}

+Intuitively, a larger number of sparse vectors $d$ can lead to a more accurate recovery performance.
+In order to evaluate the effect of $d$ on the recovery performance of SOMPS under the Gaussian noise, we have the following remark.

-Compared to the sufficient condition $\mu < 1/(2L-1)$ for the noiseless case \cite{MuOMP}, the upper bound of $\mu$ in \eqref{condition for mu} is smaller due to the noisy observations.
-Precisely, the difference between these two upper bounds for successful support recovery is proportional to the noise standard deviation. \end{Remark} \begin{Remark} In general, the value of $C_{\text{min}}$ is related to the number of sparse vectors $d$.
-For simplicity, here, we assume $C_{\text{min}}^2$ is proportional to the number of sparse vectors $d$, i.e., $C_{\text{min}}^2 = dc_{\text{m}}$, where $c_\text{m}$ is a constant.
-Then, the condition in \eqref{new require for C} can be rewritten as with respect $d$,
+\begin{Remark} The value of $C_{\text{min}}$ is also a function of the number of sparse vectors $d$.
+Without loss of generality, we assume here $C_{\text{min}}^2$ is proportional to the number of sparse vectors $d$, i.e., $C_{\text{min}}^2 = dc_{\text{m}}$, where $c_\text{m}$ is a constant.
+Then, the condition in \eqref{condition for mu} can be rewritten as with respect $d$.
+Specifically, the SRP of Algorithm \ref{alg_SOMP} is at least $ 1-\exp(-t^2)$ when